chaos-mesh/website/versioned_docs/version-2.6.7/faqs.md

 ### Failed to install Chaos Mesh with the message: no matches for kind "CustomResourceDefinition" in version "apiextensions.k8s.io/v1"

 This issue occurs when you install Chaos Mesh on Kubernetes v1.15 or an earlier version.
-We use `apiextensions.k8s.io/v1` by default, but it was introduced in Kubernetes v1.16 on 2019-09-19.
+We use `apiextensions.k8s.io/v1` by default, but it was introduced in Kubernetes v1.16.

-When you install Chaos Mesh on Kubernetes lower than v1.16, you need to follow the below process:
+When you install Chaos Mesh on Kubernetes earlier than v1.16, you need to follow the process below:

 1. Manually create CRD through `https://mirrors.chaos-mesh.org/<chaos-mesh-version>/crd-v1beta1.yaml`.
 2. Add `--validate=false`.
-If the configuration is not added, compatibility issues with breaking changes with CRD might occur.
+If this flag is not set, compatibility issues caused by breaking CRD changes may occur.
 For example, `kubectl create -f https://mirrors.chaos-mesh.org/v2.1.0/crd-v1beta1.yaml --validate=false`.
-3. Use Helm to finish the rest process of installation, and append `--skip-crds` with `helm install` command.
+3. Use Helm to complete the rest of the installation, and append `--skip-crds` to the `helm install` command.

 We suggest upgrading your Kubernetes cluster by referencing Kubernetes [Version Skew Policy](https://kubernetes.io/releases/version-skew-policy/).